Name: Emily Beverly

 Title of your Summer Scholars project: Wildlife as Sentinels for Chagas Disease Across the Eastern United States

 What is your role in the project?

-I am beginning my research by conducting and writing a literature review about our topic and will further assist in contacting labs across the Eastern US to collect wildlife blood/tissue samples that we will analyze for T. cruzi, a protozoan parasite that is the cause of a zoonotic disease with symptoms ranging from asymptomatic to chronic cardiovascular and gastroenterological changes called Chagas disease.
+I am beginning my research by conducting and writing a literature review about our topic and will further assist in contacting labs across the Eastern US to collect wildlife blood/tissue samples we will analyze for T. cruzi, a protozoan parasite that is the cause of a zoonotic disease with symptoms ranging from asymptomatic to chronic cardiovascular and gastroenterological changes called Chagas disease.

 Why did you choose to participate in the summer scholars program?